glam0101/glam0101/README.md

 Hi, I’m @glam0101

-I'm learning how to create online environments digital spaces (digital architecture) I upload all of my projects here to archive and share them.
+I'm learning how to create online environments and digital spaces (digital architecture)

+I upload all of my projects here to archive and share them.

 I'm interested in cyber-theory, design, creating cool things for people to explore basically.
 I'm inspired right